Maker's guide logo Maker's guide logo

 One of the biggest stumbling blocks for a maker is getting frustrated with a particular type of equipment and process right from the start.
 Don’t let this happen to you and take away from your enthusiasm for making!
 Start with a few items and get to know the ins and outs of a particular customization technology.

 Once you figure out what it is that you want to make, there are countless resources and groups online that can help you shorten your learning curve.
-Ask questions, watch videos, sign up for webinars, and you’ll be creating stunning personalized gifts and items in no time.
+Ask questions and watch our library of videos, and you'll be creating stunning personalized gifts and items in no time.

 How do you want to make it?